sahilchinoy/jurisprudence/jurisprudence-notes.md

         interpreters to go to deeper issues in cases of doubt, because then you’re undoing what the plan was meant to solve
-  - Meta-interpreter should figure out the economy of trust of a legal system and level of pluralism, and accord enough discretion to interpreters that is appropriate
+  - Meta-interpreter should figure out the economy of trust of a legal system and level of pluralism, and accord the appropriate discretion to interpreters
   - Disagreement about interpretive methodology can be reconstructed as disagreements about level of trust and the level of conflict of values